What's the pricing?

 Can I build gluten free / nut free / allergy sensitive meal plans?

 Premium users can build a custom list of foods they don't want in their plans.
 This allows anyone with an allergy to customize the planner to their specific needs.
-This is accessible via the button with a 🚫 symbol on it, next to the "Create Meal Plan" button on your meal plan listing page.
+This is accessible via the button with a 🚫 symbol on it, next to the Imperial/Metric toggle at the top of the meal plan generation page.

 Are there iOS / android app versions?